harumeri/raycast-claude-code-cheatsheet/README.md

   <a href="https://opensource.org/licenses/MIT"><img src="https://img.shields.io/badge/License-MIT-yellow.svg" alt="License: MIT"></a>
 </div>

+> [!IMPORTANT]
+> **📋 Archive Notice**
+> This repository has been archived as the extension is currently under review for submission to the official Raycast Store.
+Once approved and published, the extension will be available directly through Raycast's extension marketplace.

 A comprehensive, interactive cheatsheet for the Claude Code CLI.
 Instantly access the latest commands, options, and unique thinking keywords to supercharge your development workflow.

 ## Features